top of page

 Second guy - same thing

 The third guy over charged me (I worked that out later).
-And when I needed help, he would take 1/2/3 weeks to answer my emails and wasn't very helpful.
+And when I needed help, he would take 3 weeks to answer my emails and wasn't very helpful.
 I just assumed he would be cool to answer simple emails every couple of months - NOT.
 And then he quit being a graphic designer, so no more help.
+And then the WordPress 'theme' it was built with was 'retired'.
+I could have migrated the website somehow, maybe, but I just wanted to get off WordPress

 Study other websites